Italian Army: 2011 reform

 During 2011 some small changes regarding the support units of the Army were enacted.
 The COMSUP took command of the Army's schools and merged them, where possible, with the support brigades.
 Minor units were moved South and to the islands to reduce the Army's footprint in the wealthier North of Italy.
-At the same time, the designation of the "Pinerolo" brigade was changed back to Mechanized Infantry Brigade.
+At the same time, the designation of the "Pinerolo" brigade was changed back to Mechanized Brigade.
 Afterwards the COMSUP consisted, besides four Army schools of the following commands: